jpnurmi/awesome-flutter-linux/README.md

 A curated list of awesomeness for [Flutter](https://flutter.dev) Linux.

-Make sure to check out also [awesome-flutter](https://github.com/Solido/awesome-flutter) for Flutter anything, and [awesome-flutter-desktop](https://github.com/leanflutter/awesome-flutter-desktop) for Flutter Desktop.

 <!-- DO NOT EDIT.
 ADD NEW ENTRIES TO awesome.yaml INSTEAD. -->

 <!--AUTO-GENERATE-->